3astbeast/RedTail-Market-Structure/README.md

 ---

+**IMPORTANT INSTALLATION INSTRUCTIONS**

+This indicator uses Windows Voice for alerts instead of Ninja Trader's built in beeps, honks and blips.
+If you install this .cs file and get an error on compilation, your NT install is missing a required .dll.
+See step #7 below:

+1. Download the .cs file from the indicator's repository
+2. Copy the .cs to documents\Ninja Trader 8\bin\custom\indicators
+3. Open Ninja Trader (if not already open)
+4. In control center, go to New --> Ninja Script Editor
+5. Expand the Indicator Tree, find your new indicator, double click to open it
+6. At the top of the Editor window, click the "Compile" button
+7. If you get an error on compilation, do the following: Open Ninja Compiler, right click and choose references.
+Click add.
+Browse to this: C:\Windows\Microsoft.NET\assembly\GAC_MSIL\System.Speech\v4.0_4.0.0.0__31bf3856ad364e35\System.Speech.dll
+8. After that .dll is referenced, the indicator will compile successfully.
+---

 ## Overview

 RedTail Market Structure is a comprehensive market structure indicator that identifies Breaks of Structure (BOS), Changes of Character (CHoCH), order blocks, strong/weak swing levels, displacement candles, equal highs/lows, and liquidity sweeps.
 It also integrates a full Fixed Range Volume Profile (FRVP) engine with Fibonacci retracements, Anchored VWAP, and K-Means cluster detection — all triggered automatically from structure events.